BarackOBusiness/dotfiles-and-things/obamid/Music/General-Playlist.md

 strxwberrymilk - Her Laugh\
 strxwberrymilk - My Head Hurts\
 I.W. - work, sleep, work, sleep, work, sleep, die.
-[I want to quit everything and just be close to you]
+[I want to quit everything and just be close to you] strxwberrymilk - Resurrection of Mother Earth\
+strxwberrymilk - There was once a planet called Earth

 [Trance]